elisa-aleman/ai_python_dev_reference/docs/setup_guides/Linux-WSL-Setup.md

 This guide is under construction

 TODO:
-- [ ] Re-check old narrative
 - [ ] Add comments about proxy?
-- [ ] Check all syntax highlights and location comments
-- [ ] Wrap all links
-- [ ] propagate relevant parts of suggested tools guide to OS specific guides with links to this main document

 This is how I set up a fresh linux installation to start working in machine learning and programming.